avirgili-eclub/avirgilitech/README.md

 - 🔭 I’m currently working on Fintech Solutions
-- 🌱 I’m currently learning Docker + Kubernetes and Flutter (App development)
+- 🌱 I’m currently learning Kubernetes and Flutter (App development)
 - 👯 I’m looking to collaborate on tools and creative solutions to people finances problems.
 - 📫 How to reach me: avirgilitech@gmail.com